aichallengeiot/aichallengeiot.github.io/index.md

 **<u>Registration:</u>** All workshop attendees (including paper authors) are required to register at the [SenSys registration page](http://sensys.acm.org/2020/registration/).
 The registration is FREE.

+**<u>Location:</u>** Virtual (online)

+**<u>How to attend the workshop (detailed steps):</u>**
+1. Complete the free registration at the [SenSys registration page](http://sensys.acm.org/2020/registration/).
-**<u>Location:</u>** Virtual (online) - You will receive an invite to the SenSys/BuildSys Slack workspace after registration, as described [here](http://sensys.acm.org/2020/howtoattend/).
-After joining the Slack workspace, the link to our workshop's channel is [here](https://sensys20-buildsys20.slack.com/archives/C01EP2R6H25).
+2. After registration, you will receive an email from the SenSys organizers with an invite to the SenSys/BuildSys Slack workspace, as described [here](http://sensys.acm.org/2020/howtoattend/).
+Please join this Slack workspace.
+3. After joining the Slack workspace, locate our workshop's channel [#w07-aichallengeiot](https://sensys20-buildsys20.slack.com/archives/C01EP2R6H25).

-We will post the Zoom link for the main workshop program in the Slack channel.
-In addition, we will have a Gather.Town space for a unique experience of informal voice/video chats, the link to which will be posted in the Slack channel too.
+4. Zoom and Gather.Town links are provided in the channel topic/description.
+We will use Zoom for the main workshop program and Gather.Town for a unique experience of informal voice/video chats.
+5. During your attendance of the workshop, please stay on Slack and monitor the channel [#w07-aichallengeiot](https://sensys20-buildsys20.slack.com/archives/C01EP2R6H25).
+We will send any announcements into this channel.
+If you have a question related to this workshop, please also ask in this channel.

+If you have trouble connecting to Slack, please contact the workshop chair: wangshiq@us.ibm.com
+Enjoy!

 <br/>